needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-collections.md

 The code snippet does the following:

-* Deletes the selected collection from the project.
+   * Deletes the selected collection from the Project.
-* Refreshes the list of collections in the project.
+   * Refreshes the list of collections in the Project.
    * Prints a message to the console on success.

 ### Move an asset collection